Daaaaahling/atlas-printf/README.md

 This project provides a custom implementation of the `printf` function in C, called `_printf`.
 It allows you to perform formatted output to the standard output stream (stdout) using various format specifiers.

+## Primary Function:

+**_printf.c**

+This function allows you to print characters, strings, integers, and the percent sign ("%") by providing a format string containing special format specifiers.
+The function iterates through the format string, identifies the specifiers, and calls the corresponding print functions.

+## Print Functions:

+**print_character.c**

+This function is designed to print a single character.
+It takes a va_list containing the character to print and returns the number of characters printed.

+**print_integer.c**

+This function is responsible for printing integers.
+It handles both positive and negative integers and converts them to strings before printing.

+**print_string.c**

+This function prints strings.
+It takes a va_list containing the string to print and returns the number of characters printed.

+**print_percent**

+This function prints a percent sign ("%").
+It does not use the va_list parameter and returns the number of characters printed.

 ## Usage

 To use the `_printf` function, compile the source files using a C compiler: